Although there are 24 hours in a day, doesn’t it seem like there’s never enough time to get all of your work done?

 Improve your team’s productivity with time blocking

-Time blocking is a powerful time management technique.
-It enables you to prioritize and complete tasks while avoiding wasting time.
+Time blocking is a powerful time management technique that enables you to prioritize and complete tasks without wasting time.

 While the templates above provide an excellent framework for getting started with time blocking, they require a lot of manual editing.